Last updated 9/30/2022

 What questions do you have about Genie+?
 We’ll be sure to update these tips for using Genie+ as we learn more in the future!

-**I’m also a certified Disney Travel Agent and specialize in Disney with toddlers.
+**I’m also a travel agent specializing in Disney.
 If you need help planning your next Walt Disney World vacation, contact me with details on your trip so we can get started!